snikch/jquery.dirtyforms/README.md

 - Works with your existing dialog framework for the best user experience (optional).
 - Falls back to the browser's dialog (if the browser supports it).
 - Pluggable helper system that reads and updates the dirty state of common rich text editor frameworks (optional).
-- IFrame support (Fires the dialog when the page that references Dirty Forms is hosted within an IFrame).
+- Event handler customization (for IFrame support).
 - Small size (about 6 KB minified).
 - Universal Module Definition (UMD) support for AMD, Node/CommonJS, Browserify, etc.
 - Hosted on jsDelivr CDN for easy combining of modules into a single HTTP request.